signatureai/signature-core-nodes/docs/nodes/data.md

 | required | list  | `LIST` |         |        |
 | required | index | `INT`  | 0       |        |

-??? note "Pick the code in data.py"
+??? note "Source code in data.py"

     ```python
     class GetListItem:
-        """Retrieves an item from a list by index and returns its type.
+        """Retrieves and types items from any list by index position.

-        This class accesses a list and retrieves the item at the specified index, also returning the item's type.

-        Methods:
-            execute(**kwargs): Returns the item and its type.
+        A versatile node that provides access to list elements while also determining their Python
+        type, enabling dynamic type handling and conditional processing in workflows.

         Args:
-            list (list): The list to access.
+            list (list): The source list to extract items from.
+                Can contain elements of any type, including mixed types.
+                Must be a valid Python list, not empty.
-            index (int): The index of the item to retrieve.
+            index (int): The zero-based index of the desired item.
+                Must be a non-negative integer within the list bounds.
+                Defaults to 0 (first item).

         Returns:
-            tuple: A tuple containing the item and its type as a string.
+            tuple[Any, str]: A tuple containing:
+                - Any: The retrieved item from the specified index position.
+                - str: The Python type name of the retrieved item (e.g., 'str', 'int', 'dict').

         Raises:
-            ValueError: If the index is not an integer or if the list is not a list.
+            ValueError: When index is not an integer or list parameter is not a list.
+            IndexError: When index is outside the valid range for the list.

+        Notes:
+            - Supports lists containing any Python type, including custom classes
+            - Type name is derived from the object's __class__.__name__
+            - Does not support negative indices
+            - Thread-safe for concurrent access
+            - Preserves original data without modifications
+            - Handles nested data structures (lists within lists, dictionaries, etc.)
         """

         @classmethod